 A proactive omnichannel strategy paves the way for businesses to acquire a larger pool of customer data.
-When you have access to data from disparate sources and systems, like browser cookies, social media, mailing lists, point-of-sale systems, and even loyalty programs, your brand has endless opportunities to keep improving.
+When you have access to data from disparate sources and systems, like browser cookies, social media, mailing lists, point-of-sale systems, and even loyalty programs, your brand has endless opportunities to keep improving and exceeding customer expectations.

 This cache of data offers you a well-rounded view of each customer, enabling you to communicate with them more effectively.
 It also helps you surface insights to create high-performing campaigns for acquiring future customers.